mozilla/gcp-ingestion/docs/architecture/overview.md

   `BigQuery`
 - The Dataflow `Decoder` job decodes messages from the PubSub `Raw Topic` to the PubSub `Decoded Topic`
-  - Also checks for existence of `document_id`s in `Cloud Memorystore` in order to deduplicate messages
 - The Dataflow `AET Decoder` job provides all the functionality of the `Decoder` with additional decryption handling for Account Ecosystem Telemetry pings
 - The Dataflow `Republisher` job reads messages from the PubSub `Decoded Topic`,